- How to obtain Greek passport?

 |Residence permit for investments||from €250,000||from €280,000||from €500,000|

-Greece is an enviable country for many.
+Greece is an enviable country for many, especially those who plan to retire in a warm, hospitable climate.
 The government recognizes the interest and considers each application very diligently.
 If an applicant satisfies all the Greek passport requirements, he will have access to over 174 countries worldwide and many social benefits and citizen programs in the EU.